juberjj/Docker-Influx/README.md

       influxdb
 Modify $PWD to the directory where you want to store data associated with the InfluxDB container.

-To verify use curl -sl -I $IP:8086/ping if working correctly it'll return a success response with the influxdb version.
+To verify use "curl -sl -I $IP:8086/ping" if working correctly it'll return a success response with the influxdb version.

 You can also have Docker control the volume mountpoint by using a named volume.